HTTP upload to other Xeoma

 It is possible to transfer streams from one Xeoma’s server to another using other methods.
 One of them is FTP.
 Connect “FTP Upload” to the camera and create a chain with “FTP Receiver” on the second machine.
 This won’t work as a solution for this situation, however, as the result will be only the visuals, no audio.
 FTP is capable of transferring sound only when the stream’s format is H.264, which is native to IP cameras only.

 However, these examples work only within the same local network.
 And what if the two computers are in different blocks or even cities?
 In that case, the first computer requires an external static IP address.
-Then you can put the second computer’s public IP in the “HTTP upload to other Xeoma”.
+If you go with the first option, you need to put the second computer’s public IP address or its substitute in “HTTP upload to other Xeoma”.

 Another part of our example was secrecy: Xeoma’s work on the main computer should be hidden from the operator.
 This is easily accomplished by Xeoma’s Hidden mode – one of the installation modes.
 It will keep Xeoma working on that machine in foreground without alerting the operator while still sending video and audio from the camera on the other computer.
 The principles of remote software are followed fully.